cobiwave/simplefolio/README.md

 ## Need of portfolio for a developer ☝️

-- Professional way To showcase your work
+- Professional way to showcase your work
 - Increases your visibility and online presence
 - Shows you’re more than just a resume